Addison’s Disease in Your Dog Treating Hypoadrenocorticism

 Ron Hines DVM PhD

-Some dogs develop just the opposite problem, their adrenal glands produce too much cortisol.
-You can read about that problem here
+Some dogs develop the opposite problem, Cushing’s disease.
+Their adrenal glands produce too much cortisol.

 What Is Addison’s Disease (Hypoadrenocorticism)?

 The adrenals produce more cortisol in stressful situations (both physical and mental stress) than when your dog is calm.
 The aldosterone, or salt-regulating hormone that the outer adrenal gland layer also produces regulates the amount of sodium (Na) and potassium (K) in your pet’s blood.
 Both Na and K need to be kept within tight limits in order for your pet’s body to function correctly.
-The inner layer of the adrenal gland is called its medulla .
+The inner layer of the adrenal gland is called its medulla.
 It plays little part in Addison’s disease.
-The medulla (medullary portion) produces the epinephrine we also use to deal with sudden stressors.
+The medulla (medullary portion) produces the epinephrine which we and our pets also use to deal with sudden stress.

 Is Addison’s Disease A Common Problem In Dogs?